 Short shows are a relatively new concept for Netflix.
-With heavy-duty shows like Sinner and Orange Is The New Black requiring all the time and concentration, “Netflix Bloat” has become a very real phenomenon.
-It’s a symptom of what writer Paul Schrader calls “narrative exhaustion”.
+With heavy-duty shows like Sinner and Orange Is The New Black requiring all the time and concentration, sometimes, you're just after a quick mental off-load.

-Here are the best TV shows to watch when you’re short for time.
+Here are the best TV shows to binge in your lunch break when you're working from home.

 Love, Death + Robots

 If you’re not into animation, Love, Death + Robots is the one series that will change your mind.
 This gem brings us a compilation of animated short stories, spanning across multiple genres such as, fantasy, fiction, horror and comedy.
 Each episode was produced with the intention of being easy to watch, but hard to forget and range from five to 17-minute stories.

 No doubt you heard the hype around Special.
 This is a distinctive new series about a gay man, Ryan with mild cerebral palsy who decides to rewrite his identity and finally go after the life he wants.
 After years of dead-end internships, working in his pyjamas as a blogger and communicating mostly via text, Ryan eventually figured out how to take his life from bleak to chic and began limping towards adulthood.
 The offbeat comedy is based on series creator and star Ryan O’Connell’s memoir, I’m Special: And Other Lies We Tell Ourselves and episodes sit at the 15-minute mark.

 I Think You Should Leave